COVID-19 Related Frequently Asked Questions

-- I am having difficulty paying my matriculation fee due to financial hardships caused by the COVID-19 situation.
+- I am having a hard time paying my $400 deposit due to financial difficulties caused by the COVID-19 situation.
 What can I do?

 Email your name, birthdate, and an explanation of the situation to firstname.lastname@example.org.
-Your case will be evaluated and you will receive notification of your options.
+Your case will be evaluated and you will receive a response regarding your options.

-- SAT and ACT testing is currently disrupted due to the emergency.
-What does that mean for my fall 2020/winter 2021 application to the university?
+- SAT and ACT testing is currently disrupted due to COVID-19.
+What does that mean for my Fall 2022 application to the university?

 - My school has changed grading since the COVID-19 outbreak.
 How will this change affect my offer of admission?